Track Your Project

 Issues

 - Issues should be initially unassigned.
-You only assign them to a person and a milestone when you have agreed to include this issue in a milestone, and assigned it to a person.
+You assign them to a person and a milestone during your planning activities.

 Make use of the issue and milestone views: